 Joe Doquilo received his degree in architecture from the Washington State University and brings to every project more than thirty years of technical and construction experience.
 During his career Joe has established warm and productive working relationships with numerous contractors and craftspeople and is highly skilled at both construction detailing and the coordination of complex building systems and assemblies.

-Bridget Hembree-Ross completed a professional architecture degree at the University of Southern California before shifting her focus to preservation.
+Bridget Hembree-Ross is a registered architect who completed a professional architecture degree at the University of Southern California before shifting her focus to preservation.
 She also holds a Masters in architectural history and a Preservation Certificate from the University of Virginia and a Doctorate in the history of architecture from the University of Cambridge.
 In her fifteen years of practice, Bridget has gained broad experience with residential, institutional, commercial, and sustainable construction.
 She brings a wealth of knowledge about design and the decorative arts to each project to help clients realize their architectural objectives.